jckimble/pkgbuilds/README.md

 ## TODO (Ideas)

-  - Add GPG Signing with github action to keep key updated
+  - Add github action to keep gpg key updated
   - Set matrix to only run changed files or submodules

 ## Customizing